vmantrip762000/DSA-applications-in-Java/README.md

 ## Arrays in Java

 Branch description:
-1. Main.java - Described fundamentals of integer array declaration, initializing and parsing.
+1. BinSort.java - Performed binary search and agnostic binary search on sorted java integer arrays.
 2. arrSortReverse.java - Created arrays for swapping and searching integer arrays using methods.
 3. RowColMatrix.java - Created a 2d integer array and performed linear search for target element.
 4. sortedMat.java - Created a 2d integer array sorted in ascending order and performed binary search for target element.